-A hot summer and pandemic restrictions that are keeping us all a lot closer to home this year make this the perfect opportunity to give more thought to our outdoor spaces, staycationing and making the most of our properties so we can get maximum enjoyment.
+As we begin to emerge outdoors again after a long winter, ongoing pandemic uncertainty is likely to continue to keep us close to home.
+That makes it the perfect opportunity to give more thought to our outdoor spaces, staycationing and making the most of our properties so we can get maximum enjoyment.

 “Having outdoor spaces is important, and they don’t always need to be huge areas,” says Steve Ardington of Ardington + Associates Design.
-“If properly designed, sometimes all it takes is a small patio or screened room to feel like you have a refuge from the everyday chaos, especially in the last few months.”
+“If properly designed, sometimes all it takes is a small patio or screened room to feel like you have a refuge from the everyday chaos.”

-He’s not the only one who’s seeing growing interest in our outdoor spaces.
+He’s not the only one who’s seeing growing interest in our outdoor spaces since the pandemic began.

-“People are looking at this space differently now and I think that people really love the outdoors and the feeling of being surrounded and closer to nature,” says Cosimo Zacconi of Canterra Design + Build.
+“People are looking at this space differently now and I think they really love the outdoors and the feeling of being surrounded and closer to nature,” says Cosimo Zacconi of Canterra Design + Build.

 Besides, a sunroom or other enclosed indoor/outdoor space helps extend Ottawa’s short summer, says Kim Pijselman of Cedarstone Homes, who often adds a sunroom to the homes he builds.
 “A sunroom extends the usable season by a month in the spring and a month in the fall.”